totallynotemma/totallynotemma.github.io/README.md

-# totallynotemma.github.io
+# totally not a website

 This is just a personal site to give an overview of what I do, if you want to recommend changes to me find me on Discord @ totallynotemma#1041, you can also request for me to make you something if you want that.

-> *totally not emma, making things since forever.*
+*totally not emma, making things since forever.*